getgort/getgort.github.io/bootstrapping.md

 User "admin" created and credentials appended to gort config.
 ```

 Note the existence of the `--allow-insecure` flag.
-This allows you to communicate with the Gort relay across an unencrypted channel, which is commonly the case when you're testing locally. _**This should never, ever be used in production.**_
+This allows you to communicate with the Gort API across an unencrypted connection, which is commonly the case when you're testing locally. _**This state should never, ever be used in production.**_

 The `gort bootstrap` command is idempotent: subsequent calls will return an error message, but the Gort system itself will remain unaffected.

-If you take a look in `~/.gort/profile`, you'll begin to see what has happened.
+If you take a look in `~/.gort/profile`, you'll begin to see what just happened.

 ```
 $ cat ~/.gort/profile